 Mix the first four ingredients in a shaker, pour inside the glass.
 Top off with the Hula o Maui and garnish with a lemon twist.

-Lehua74 was created by Ka’ai Fong, mixologist at Ka’ana Kitchen insider Andaz Maui.
+Lehua74 was created by Ka’ai Fong, a mixologist at Ka’ana Kitchen insider Andaz Maui.
 It was served at the Chef Bloc Maui with MauiWine pairing dinner presented by Chefs Isaac Bancaco and Ritchard Cariaga.
-The name Lehua74 was inspired by the name of Andaz Maui’s bar, Lehua, and also the blossoms of the lehua trees grown on the same elevation of MauiWine’s Ulupalakua Vineyards.
+The name Lehua74 was inspired by the name of Andaz Maui’s bar, Lehua, and also by the blossoms of the lehua trees grown on the same elevation as MauiWine’s Ulupalakua Vineyards.
 The 74 reflects back on the year 1974 when MauiWine was established.